 - Whisk the egg whites in a clean glass or ceramic bowl until soft peaks form.
 Set aside.

 - In a separate bowl, beat the egg yolks with the sugar until pale and creamy.
+Add the milk towards the end of mixing.

 - Fold the egg whites gently into the flour mixture.